 1. Monitoring API adoption

-Tracking adoption of API products is similar to adoption of other products and best done with a funnel.
-The developer funnel tracks a user’s journey from initial sign up to shipping a working app using your API.
+Tracking developer adoption of API products is similar to the adoption of other products and best done with a funnel.
+The developer funnel tracks a user’s journey from the initial sign up to shipping a working app using your API.
 Unlike other funnels such as for measuring mobile app acquisition, an API user could stay in a single funnel stage for days or longer.
 This means you should not only be tracking the conversion rate for each step, but also the time it takes to reach the next step.

 Recommended steps to track in your funnel: